The respondent is a 20-year-old man from Morocco that was pushed back from North Macedonia to Greece on the 11th of May.

 The fruit plantation through which they walked.

 According to the respondent, the transit group had tried to get a taxi but were instead apprehended by what he referred to as the North Macedonian police.
 Reportedly, five officers in blue uniforms arrived at the scene in two vans with ‘Police’ written on the sides.

 “When they go out of the cars, they just start holding the batons to beat us, but we didn’t move, we were calm, so they didn’t beat us, they thought we were going to run or so.”

-Since by then it was approximately 10:00 pm at night, the respondent and his companions spent the night in the area and then came to Thessaloniki the following day.
+After they were pushed back, the respondent and his companions spent the night in the area and then travelled to Thessaloniki the following day.